eduMFA/eduMFA/doc/tokens/tokentypes/tiqr.rst

 .. index:: TiQR, OCRA

-Starting with version 2.6 eduMFA supports the TiQR token.
 The TiQR token is a smartphone token, that can be used to login by only scanning a QR code.